-The function of the Registry of Peoples (ROP) is to provide standardized codes for identifying the primary people groups of the world.
-The ROP provides a reference list of ethnic identifiers representing the discrete human aggregations of the world along with language and location descriptors.
-The current release contains 12,432 people codes.
+The function of the Registry of Peoples (ROP) is to document standardized codes used for identifying the primary peoples of the world.
+The ROP provides a reference list of identifiers representing discrete human aggregations.

-1. Identifiers – The Registry provides a unique code and definitive name for each people.
+1. Identifiers – The Registry provides a unique code and preferred name for each people.

-- ROP3 – ROP Codes are 6-digit, numeric fields that provide a unique identifier for each ethnic entity.
-Each code is perpetual; it will not be used more than once, even if the entity it identifies is removed from the database.
+- ROP3 – ROP3 codes are the primary codes within ROP.
+ROP3 Codes are 6-digit, numeric fields that provide a unique identifier for each people.
+Each code is perpetual; it will not be used more than once, even if the people it identifies is removed from the database.

 2. Descriptors – The Registry provides two descriptors for each people group.
 A minimum of two descriptors is necessary to accurately define a people.